 b.
-If a PO detains mail based on a reasonable suspicion, as described in ASM 274.3, the PO or designee must take immediate action to gather evidence to satisfy the probable cause requirement for a search warrant and to apply for, obtain, and execute the authorization by coordinating their findings with the RSO within 72 hours.
+If a PO detains mail based on a reasonable suspicion, as described in USPS ASM 13, Section 274.3, the PO or designee must take immediate action to gather evidence to satisfy the probable cause requirement for a search warrant and to apply for, obtain, and execute the authorization by coordinating their findings with the RSO within 72 hours.

 c.
-No person may detain DPO mail other than a postal inspector or postal employee, in accordance with conditions outlined in ASM 274.3.
+No person may detain DPO mail other than a postal inspector or the RSO, in accordance with conditions outlined in USPS ASM 13, Section 274.3.

 d.
 The PO or the designated individual must submit a Postal Offense Report in ILMS DPO within 24 hours.

 14 FAM 767.2 Dangerous Mail

-In accordance with the USPS ASM, Chapter 2, Section 274, the PO, RSO, or a designated individual acting under their authority, who suspects an item poses an immediate danger to life and limb, may detain, open, or remove the item from postal custody, and process the mail for inspection.
+In accordance with the USPS ASM 13, Section 274, the PO, RSO, or a designated individual acting under their authority, who suspects an item poses an immediate danger to life and limb, may detain, open, or remove the item from postal custody, and process the mail for inspection.
 The PO must be notified within 24 hours of the incident to promptly notify the customer in writing.
 Such detention is only allowed to the extent necessary to determine and eliminate the danger.
 Justification and documentation must be consistent with the following: